Pedro Calderón de la Barca: Biography

 However, they also had a natural brother, Francisco, who hid under the surname of "González" and was expelled from the father's house by Don Diego, although he left written in 1615 that he be recognized as legitimate unless he had married "with that woman he tried to marry", in which case he would be disinherited.

-Calderón was educated at the Jesuit College in Madrid, the Colegio Imperial, with a view to taking orders; but instead, he studied law at Salamanca.
+His mother died when Calderón was ten years old, in 1610.
+Calderón was then educated at the Jesuit Collegio in Madrid, the Colegio Imperial, with a view to taking orders; but instead, he studied law at Salamanca.

-Between 1620 and 1622 Calderón won several poetry contests in honor of St Isidore at Madrid.
-Calderón's debut as a playwright was Amor, honor y poder, performed at the Royal Palace on 29 June 1623.
+Between 1620 and 1622 Calderón won several poetry contests in honor of the feast day of St. Isidore, the patron saint of Madrid.
+Calderón's debut as a playwright was Amor, honor y poder ("Love, honor, and power"), about the life of King Edward III of England, was performed at the Royal Alcázar of Madrid during the visit of Charles, Prince of Wales to unsuccessfully negotiate for a dynastic marriage with Infanta Maria Anna of Spain, on 29 June 1623.

 This was followed by two other plays that same year: La selva confusa and Los Macabeos.
 Over the next two decades, Calderón wrote more than 70 plays, the majority of which were secular dramas written for the commercial theatres.

-Calderón served with the Spanish army in Italy and Flanders between 1625 and 1635.
+Calderón served in the Spanish Royal Army in Italy and Flanders between 1625 and 1635.
 By the time Lope de Vega died in 1635, Calderón was recognized as the foremost Spanish dramatist of the age.
 Calderón had also gained considerable favour in the court, and in 1636–1637 he was made a knight of the Order of Santiago by Philip IV, who had already commissioned from him a series of spectacular plays for the royal theatre in the newly built Buen Retiro palace.
 On 28 May 1640 he joined a company of mounted cuirassiers recently raised by Gaspar de Guzmán, Count-Duke of Olivares, took part in the Catalan campaign, and distinguished himself by his gallantry at Tarragona.
 His health failing, Calderón retired from the army in November 1642, and three years later was awarded a special military pension in recognition of his services in the field.